afshangul2512/nerf-mini/README.md

 A minimal implementation built from scratch in pure PyTorch — no CUDA required.

-This project was built as a portfolio piece for a PhD application in Computer Graphics / Neural Rendering at Lund University.
-It demonstrates the core ideas behind neural rendering: representing a 3D scene as a continuous function learned by a neural network, then rendering novel views via volumetric ray marching.
+This project demonstrates the core ideas behind neural rendering: representing a 3D scene as a continuous function learned by a neural network, then rendering novel views via volumetric ray marching.

 ---

-## What is NeRF?
+# What is NeRF?

 A Neural Radiance Field represents a 3D scene as a function: